Skip to content

 description: "This is an S3 bucket" # Optional

 Please see the section on AWS Authentication for information on how to configure access to the S3 Storage.
+Authentication for S3-compatible storages is configured in the same way as for AWS S3.

 The following permissions are required for backup processes: